Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Since the content is quite long, it’s better to write it explicitly near the image and give a brief explanation as alternative text, such as: “Typed manuscript of the Indonesian Declaration of Independence.”.

-5. Complex images
+5. Complex Images

 Sometimes, an image conveys too much or too detailed information to be conveyed briefly in the alt

 attribute.
 For example, data charts, flow or process diagrams, maps, technical or scientific schematics, and infographics with many elements.
-If the information in the image cannot be adequately conveyed with relatively short alternative text, the right approach is to write the alternative text in two parts.
+If the information in the image cannot be conveyed with relatively short alternative text, the right approach is to write the alternative text in two parts.

 - Short part: contains the type of image (chart, map, diagram, etc.) and its general content, and if necessary, a reference to the long part.
 This part is written in the